-Registration [in progress].
+Registration [done; was “in progress” at publication time].
 The open source Julia ecosystem is currently in a slightly awkward state where packages are still registered with the old METADATA.jl repository, which is automatically synced to the new General package registry; the new registry is used by Julia ≥ 0.7 to install packages.
 This arrangement has the benefit that it allows users of both old and new Julia versions to continue to use all registered packages, but it’s getting to be time to register new package versions directly with the General registry.
 A new package registration process is under development, which JuliaTeam will include to support registration of private packages inside of organizations.

 Compatibility [in progress].
 For several months now, requests to register new versions of packages have been checked automatically and merged if they pass sanity checks including passing their own tests and not breaking the tests of any reverse dependencies that they claim to be compatible with.
 This has been very successful but the service is quite hard to keep running (it’s currently down and undergoing long term maintenance, for example).
 An updated version of this service will be integrated into both the public and enterprise JuliaTeam registration processes, which will help prevent unintended API breakage.

-Documentation [in progress].
+Documentation [done; was “in progress” at publication time].
 Providing a single place to find all documentation for the Julia packages that you use.
 This service offers a single consistent place and way to host and publish package documentation.
 It also makes cross-linking docs between packages easy since they all live in the same place.
 Developers shouldn’t ever have to set up or think about the how of documentation hosting—they should just need to follow standard conventions for inline docs and then push their code.
 The docs service does the rest: cross-linked, searchable (see the next bullet point) docs are generated automatically.
 Those who are interested in following along or contributing are encouraged to checkout the work-in-progress DocumentationGenerator.jl package.

-Search [in progress].
+Search [done; was “in progress” at publication time].
 Currently search and discovery of packages is a serious pain point in the Julia ecosystem.
 JuliaTeam will provide integrated search of documentation and code for all packages.
 This will let you find the package that does what you need, whether it’s a public open source package or a private package that your organization uses—they’ll all be searchable in a single place.
 Code search will match the capabilities of the Google Code Search of old.

 Refactoring [roadmap].
 One of the major difficulties of refactoring code bases composed of many packages is updating all the components at the same time.
 The right tooling, however, can make this much less painful—even smooth.
 We envision being able to change an API and easily make a set of coordinated changes across all packages that use the API.
 The Julia community has already experimented with this approach with the FemtoCleaner bot which helped update public packages for Julia 1.0.